rafalstepien/useful-functions-that-are-hard-to-memorize/other.md

 ### docker-compose.yml
-Remember to connect other volumes with data if the application uses data from outside of the current mount scope
+Remember to mount other volumes with data if the application uses data from outside of the current mount scope
 ```yaml
 version: "3"
 services: